panyhenzeta/reading-is-good-h2db/README.md

       ```
    - Api-docs of rest client(ex: postman) can be reachable on ```${project.base}/api-docs```
    - Postman request collections are added on ```${project.base}/getir.postman_collection.json```
-   - Integration and unit tests exist for service and controllers.
+   - Integration and unit tests exist for service and controllers and run with mock services.
    - Logging is available

 ## Tech stack: